mintary/abm_rope_optimization/README.md

 This represents: `[p0, p1, p2, p3, p4]`

-## Running ROPE algorithm with mock simulation
+## Running ROPE algorithm with mock simulation locally

 The `run_rope_mock.sh` script provides a convenient way to run the ROPE optimization algorithm with the mock simulation.
 This script automates the process of building the mock simulation (if needed), setting up the necessary directories, and running the optimization with configurable parameters.